kadirtastepe/Statistical-Physics/index.md

 # Accessible States for Boson Particles

-Bosons: Particles with integer spin (s = 0, 1, 2, etc.).
+**Bosons:** Particles with integer spin (s = 0, 1, 2, etc.).

-Main Question: How can we place N boson particle with total amount of energy β in γ enegy level with degeneracy g_i = α ?
+**Main Question:** How can we place N boson particle with total amount of energy β in γ energy level with degeneracy g_i = α ?

-Solution: We should calculate statistical weights with average particle number in each energy state.
+**Solution:** We should calculate statistical weights with average particle number in each energy state.

 Bosons are particles that follows **Bose-Einstein Statistics.